Swedish music streaming platform Spotify has confirmed that its plans to add AirPlay 2 support to its iOS app have been placed on indefinite hiatus.

 AirPlay 2 launched as part of iOS 11.4 in May 2018 with several enhancements to the original AirPlay wireless audio protocol, including multi-room audio, Siri voice control, and improved buffering.

-An app can support AirPlay 2 by implementing AVFoundation framework APIs, with a four-step process outlined on Apple’s developer website, the report said.
+The report said that an app can support AirPlay 2 by implementing AVFoundation framework APIs, with a four-step process outlined on Apple’s developer website.

 Spotify has also yet to add native support for the HomePod (or its HomePod mini successor), despite Apple opening up the speaker to third-party music services last year.